FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY CONCEPTS LEARNT DURING THE BUILD

+- The routes do not just flow naturally.
+I have the power to control them to be exactly what i want them to be.
 - This will come in handy ` await Unit.deleteMany({ _id: { $in: unitIds } });`

 - Rounding things up was the missing part of the table....Things look elegant.